 To explain this finding and reconcile it with past work, we develop a game-theoretic model.
-The model integrates two common frameworks for understanding armed conflict: a Blotto game in which belligerents choose where to deploy forces across multiple "battle-fields," (Roberson 2006) and a crisis-bargaining game with incomplete information (Fearon 1995).
+The model integrates two common frameworks for understanding armed conflict: a Blotto game in which belligerents choose where to deploy forces across multiple "battlefields," (Roberson 2006) and a crisis-bargaining game with incomplete information (Fearon 1995).
 Our analysis of the model provides four observable implications for which we find empirical support.

 First, both the government and non-state armed groups want to behave unpredictably.
 If the government knew where the armed groups were going to strike, they could station their defenses at those locations and fend off attacks.
 On the other side, if armed groups knew where the government was going to locate its defenses, they would evade those forces and attack unguarded targets.
-Intentional unpredictability implies that we should observe little correlation over time in the location of attacks because, if armed groups attacked the same sites year after year, the government would know where to station its forces.
-We show empirically that violence along pipelines is not autocorrelated.
-Knowing where non-state armed groups previously attacked the pipeline is not a good predictor of their future targets.
-By contrast, we show that protests and riots have a much higher degree of autocorrelation - the sites of protests tend to be the sites of past protests.